-Ever wonder what good cape buffalo shot placement looks like?
+Ever wanted to see an example of good cape buffalo shot placement?
 You came to the right place.

-The hunter in this video demonstrates excellent Cape Buffalo shot placement and hits this big bull squarely in the vitals.
+The hunter in this video demonstrates excellent shot placement on a Cape Buffalo and hits this big bull squarely in the vitals.
 If you look closely, you can even catch a glimpse of the bullet as it flies through the air before striking the buffalo on the shoulder.

 Watch how the buffalo reacts to the shot by taking a "bunny-hop."
 That is an indication of a heart shot buffalo.
-Seeing that will make any Professional Hunter very happy because even though the buffalo runs off, it is obviously very seriously injured.
+Seeing that will make any professional hunter very happy because even though the buffalo runs off, it's obviously seriously injured.

-The photo below is what that buffalo's heart looked like.
-The hunter was shooting 300 grain Winchester solids from a .375 H&H and, as you can see, that bullet really did a number on the buffalo's heart.
+The photo below shows what that buffalo's heart looked like afterwards.
+The hunter was shooting 300-grain Winchester solids from a .375 H&H. As you can see, that bullet really did a number on the buffalo's heart.
 Not surprisingly, that buffalo did not run very far at all after taking a hit like that.

 This is the sort of Cape Buffalo shot placement that all hunters should strive for.
 Not only does good shot placement result in a relatively quick and ethical kill and minimize suffering for the buffalo, but it also makes the hunt much safer for everyone involved by minimizing the chances of a buffalo charge.